Player Pathway

 The team in Swansea work with Wales’ top players aged 10-14 years to develop them to international standards.

-The LTA National Academies offer an opportunity for players aged 14-18 years to progress towards the pro-tour pathway.
-Tennis Wales’ National Performance Programme supports Wales’ highest ranked and most promising 14-plus junior and senior players to achieve their goals on the GB National and International stages.
+The LTA National Academy in Loughborough offers an opportunity for selected players aged 14-18 years to progress towards the pro-tour pathway.
+Tennis Wales’ performance partnership with Cardiff Met University provides a training environment for our best 14+ years players under the guidance of our national coach.
+There is further support on offer within our National Performance Programme to help Welsh players progress and achieve their goals on the GB National and International stages.

 To learn more about the LTA's Player Pathway, head to our Player Pathway homepage below: